Hypercyclicity of composition operators in Stein manifolds: Abstract

-In the case when all the balls with respect to the Carath\'{e}odory pseudodistance are relatively compact in $\Omega$, we show that much simpler characterisation is possible (many natural classes of domains satisfy this conditioon, i.e. strictly pseudoconvex domains, bounded convex domains, etc.).

-Moreover, we show that in such a class of domains, and in simply connected or infinitely connected planar domains, hypercyclicity of $C_\varphi$ implies its hereditary hypercyclicity.
+In the case when all balls with respect to the Carath\'{e}odory pseudodistance are relatively compact in $\Omega$, we show that much simpler characterisation is possible (many natural classes of domains in $\CC^N$ satisfy this condition).
+Moreover, we show that in such a class of manifolds, and in simply connected and infinitely connected planar domains, hypercyclicity of $C_\varphi$ implies its hereditary hypercyclicity.